the-turing-way/the-turing-way/continuous_integration.md

 <a name="What_is_Travis_and_how_does_it_work"></a>
 ## What is Travis and how does it work?

-There are a number of CI tools available, such Circle (tutorials [here](https://circleci.com/docs/2.0/project-walkthrough/) and [here]([CircleCI Hello World.](https://circleci.com/docs/2.0/hello-world/)).
+There are a number of CI tools available, such Circle- tutorials [here](https://circleci.com/docs/2.0/project-walkthrough/) and [here]([CircleCI Hello World.](https://circleci.com/docs/2.0/hello-world/).
 A list of other CI tools can be found [here](https://www.software.ac.uk/resources/guides/hosted-continuous-integration).
 In this chapter we will focus on [Travis](https://travis-ci.org/) because it's free (if your code is openly available), widely used, and well integrated with the version control platform [GitHub](https://github.com/).

 To use Travis you will need to add a file to your project called `.travis.yml` which describes the computational environment to run the project in, and includes a script to run your tests.
 See the chapter on reproducible computational environments for more information on them, including writing `.yml` files to specify them.
 See the chapter on testing for information on writing and automating tests.
 The .travis.yml has a number of other capabilities, which will be described [later](#Setting_up_continuous_integration_with_Travis) along with more detailed instructions for writing these files.